nginxinc/nginx-ingress-workshops/Rancher/labs/lab1/readme.md

 - Deploy a Loadbalancer Service with External-IP
 - Deploy Nginx OSS Ingress Controller with Helm

 The complete Rancher Master Class Part 1 documentation can be found here.

-You MUST complete Part1, before you can do the lab exercises in Part 2.
+>You MUST complete Part 1, before you can do the lab exercises in Part 2.

-Link to Rancher Master Class Part 1 - [Master Class Part1](Rancher/docs/rdt/readme.md)
+Link to Rancher Master Class Part 1 - [Master Class Part 1](Rancher/docs/rdt/readme.md)

 Video of Rancher Master Class Part 1:  https://more.suse.com/master-kubernetes-traffic-rancher-NGINX-part1.html